Identity matrix

 In linear algebra, the identity matrix of size $n$ is the $n\times n$ square matrix with ones on the main diagonal and zeros elsewhere.
+It has unique properties, for example when the identity matrix represents a geometric transformation, the object remains unchanged by the transformation.
+In other contexts, it is analogous to multiplying by the number 1.

 Terminology and notation

 The identity matrix is often denoted by $I_n$, or simply by $I$ if the size is immaterial or can be trivially determined by the context.

 The term unit matrix has also been widely used, but the term identity matrix is now standard.
 The term unit matrix is ambiguous, because it is also used for a matrix of ones and for any unit of the ring of all $n\times n$ matrices.

 In some fields, such as group theory or quantum mechanics, the identity matrix is sometimes denoted by a boldface one, $\mathbf{1}$, or called "id" (short for identity).
 Less frequently, some mathematics books use $U$ or $E$ to represent the identity matrix, standing for "unit matrix" and the German word Einheitsmatrix respectively.